traktion/AntTP/README.md

   - [ ] Bandwidth usage/tracking
   - [ ] Payments for data uploads (i.e. for public proxies)

+## Codebase to Tutorial

+Codebase to Tutorial generated an excellent AI summary of the application and how the code fits together.

+I'd encourage a read, especially if you'd like to contribute: https://code2tutorial.com/tutorial/1d641ea9-4262-4b45-a489-21eb249a406e/index.md

 ## Donations

 If you like AntTP and want to support continued development, any tokens would be gratefully received: